Prof. Dr. Liya Regel

 Honors and Awards (selected most recent)

-Honorary Doctor of Science from Alabama A&M University (only woman scientist to receive this honor)
+Honorary Doctor of Science from Alabama A&M University for her academic accomplishments in science and art (only woman scientist to receive this honor)

 Honorary Doctor of Science from Clarkson University (only active faculty member to receive)